amichaimalle/BitOffinder/README.md

 Version 5.1

-Created by AMICHAI MALLE & ELIAV COHEN
+Created by Amichai Malle & Eliav Cohen with help of Dr. Yaron Orenshtein & Mr. Ofir Yaish

 NAME
 	Off Target Finder - A tool to find off-target sites for CRISPR/Cas9